 The ultimate goal of the 21st Century Parks organization is to construct a contiguous beltway of interconnected parks and outdoor recreational areas around the city of Louisville, Kentucky.
 In project phase 3A, designers were faced with the challenge of transitioning the new Park Road with the existing Echo Trail near Floyds Fork Creek.
 This ultimately required a 41-foot embankment to be constructed over soft soils.
 JC Hines and Associates prepared the mechanically stabilized earth retaining wall design utilizing back-to-back precast modular block walls reinforced with 12-inch strips of geogrid soil reinforcement.
 Construction was completed in the Spring of 2013.

-New Circle Road – Fayette County, Kentucky
+New Circle Road – Fayette County, KY

-Lumpkin Road Drainage Improvements – Houston, Texas
+Lumpkin Road Drainage Improvements – Houston, TX

 The Memorial City Redevelopment Authority, a government corporation in Houston, was created to aid, assist, and act on behalf of the community.
 Its mandate is to promote the common good and general welfare in the Memorial City area of Houston through investments in public infrastructure.
 The Redevelopment Authority was chiefly concerned with roadway and drainage improvements to prevent flood damage.
 In the Fall of 2014, the Redevelopment Authority accepted bids for the reconstruction of Lumpkin Road between Westview Drive and Northbrook Drive.